 The panel were advised of the availability of programmes in the same discipline leading to the same award.
 The inclusion of a credit bearing placement varies.
-This isn't something that is commonly available in relation to HRM but the College has identified a need and is responding to that.
+This isn't something that is commonly available locally, but the College has identified a need and is responding to that.
 The College has drawn upon the experience in applying this model in their School of Computing and the additional experience gained through the development of apprenticeships.